creisman/networks/461projects/Net/src/edu/uw/cs/cse461/net/rpc/README.txt

 it checks to see whether it should shut down the socket.
-A socket is shut down if the RPC service has been instructed to close, if persistence is enabled and the persistence timeout has been exceeded, or if persistence is disabled and the network time has been exceeded.
+A socket is shut down if the RPC service has been instructed to close, if persistence is enabled and the persistence timeout has been exceeded, or if persistence is disabled and the network timeout has been exceeded.

 Here is a comparison of the raw and TCPMessageHandler implementations of ping